Ibrahima Konaté: Liverpool

 Konaté missed the beginning of the 2022–23 season through injury.
+Having not registered a goal since 16 April 2022, Konaté returned to scoring ways on 17 September 2024 with a header in Liverpool's 3–1 away win against Milan in the UEFA Champions League.
+On 28 September 2024, Konate scored his first Premier League goal in a 2–1 away win against Wolverhampton Wanderers.

 International career

 Konaté received his first call-up to the senior France national team on 4 June 2022 for the UEFA Nations League, replacing Raphaël Varane due to injury.
 He made his full international debut on 10 June in a 1–1 draw against Austria.
 On 9 November, Konaté was included in Didier Deschamps's squad for the 2022 FIFA World Cup, where he helped France reach the final.
+On 18 November 2024, he captained his country in the UEFA Nations League game against Italy.

 Style of play

 Konaté has been compared to Virgil van Dijk due to his positional play, tackling, pace and strength.
 Guido Schafer said that: "he is tall, fast, good technique and he is a little bit of Virgil van Dijk.
 He has very high-class potential.
-He is a great athlete, he has good speed and there are no silly tackles - he is an intelligent player."
+He is a great athlete, he has good speed and there are no silly tackles – he is an intelligent player."
 Konaté is also well known for his passing and strength in the air.